-A law school graduate seeking to practice law in California must apply for and pass the California Bar Examination.
+A law school graduate seeking to practice law in a private California university must apply for and pass the California Bar Examination.
 This examination is given twice each year—at the end of each February and July.

 The California Bar Examination has undergone many changes over the decades.